janeadams/lingua-ping/README.md

 - Ensure that you have the necessary permissions from the server owner to run this bot.

+- If installing on your own server, start by only following admins and run some tests before following everyone on your instance.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.